-PreK-5 Data Resources Glossary
+Pre-K through Fifth Grade Data Resources Glossary

 Anecdotal Notes

-Anecdotal notes are narrative descriptions of observed student behaviors, skills, attitudes, or performance in classroom activities.
+Anecdotal notes are narrative descriptions of observed student behaviors, skills, attitudes or performance in classroom activities.
 Teachers use anecdotal notes to document student progress over time.

 Checklists